alvarogarcia7/blog_source/source/_posts/2015-04-12-jason-gorman-tdd-intensive-workshop.markdown

 This is an experience report on [Jason Gorman][jason-gorman]'s "[Test-driven development intensive workshop][workshop-link]" on the April 11th, 2015

 I attended this training in the [Greenfell housing & training][training-place] in South Wimbledon, London SW19 1JZ.
+The training spanned from 10:00 to 17:00 with a half an hour for lunch plus three or four 10-15 minute pauses.
+(7 - ,5 - 4 * 12/60 = ~5.7hours = 5 hours 45 minutes)

 ## Introduction